vinhs0/firebase-web/README.md

 # KAI Decision Support System

 This repository contains a Firebase Hosting app for an online experiment about AI-assisted judgment.
-Participants do not interact with a real chatbot.
-Every KAI response is scripted in advance and controlled by the study content in [public/experiment-content.js](/C:/Users/Vinh%20Tran/Desktop/firebase_web/public/experiment-content.js:1).
+You can access the page via this link: [ai-qna-9549c.web.app](ai-qna-9549c.web.app)

 ## What the app does